Occupied: Season Three

 Maja tells Sundby about the deal between Berg and her mother.
 After reading the name and realising that Vold was Norum's source, Sundby visits his home and finds him dead.
 She calls Berg and questions him about Vold's death, but he claims to be unaware.
 She then resigns as state secretary and publicly denounces him.
 During a debate two days before the election, Bjørnstad grills Berg about Sundby's defection and Rygh's assassination.
 While speaking, Berg has a medical episode and collapses.

 Sobol learns of Vold's death and becomes suspicious of Norum.
 He tortures Nikolai to convince her to confess, and arranges for her to travel to Norway and testify against Berg regarding Vold's death and Rygh's assassination.
 Djupvik realises that Sidorova has been collecting information to blackmail Hilde, and that she and Norum have been communicating.
 He confronts her at the airport after she testifies, demanding a key to access the contents of the stolen hard drive.
 After returning to Moscow, she sends him the key from Sobol's phone.
-At a dinner in Moscow, she frames Sobol for leaking the information to Djupvik, telling the Russian deputy prime minister he is a spy.
+At a dinner in Moscow, she frames Sobol for leaking the information to Djupvik, telling the Russian Deputy Prime Minister he is a spy.
 Sobol is killed and Norum takes over ownership of his restaurant, but Maja is still in Norway.

 On election day, Berg is hounded about Rygh by the press.
 On the way to cast his vote, he tells his advisor he feels responsible for Rygh's death.
 While in the bathroom, he escapes his security detail and runs away.
 That night, exit polls declare Bjørnstad the winner of the election.
 Djupvik meets Hilde at the Unified Party function, warning her about Sidorova.
 He gives her tickets to Washington D.C. and distracts Sidorova, who is at the event, to give Hilde time to escape, and is taken into Russian custody.
-Russian authorities tell Sidorova she must locate Hilde before the ampoule will be removed from Lyubov.
+The Russian authorities tell Sidorova she must locate Hilde before the ampoule will be removed from Lyubov.
 Sidorova tracks and contacts Hilde, who asks to see Djupvik.
-Sidorova initiates a Skype call between them, which Russian authorities use to track Hilde's location.
+Sidorova initiates a video call between them, which the Russian authorities use to track Hilde's location.
 Djupvik tells her to end the call, then kills himself with a bodyguard's gun.
 Hilde flees into hiding.
 Later, Lyubov gives birth, causing the ampoule to burst.
 The baby is healthy, but Lyubov is sent to intensive care.

 A week later, Berg has been missing since election day, and Bjørnstad is sworn in as Prime Minister.
 Elvestad tracks Berg to his childhood home, and together they return to Njord.
 The group's hackers trigger a city-wide power outage in Moscow.
 They flee into hiding while Berg stays behind, broadcasting a message claiming the blackouts will continue daily until Russia pays compensation for its carbon emissions.
 He calls for a global eco-terrorist campaign against polluting governments.